shamblett/mod_dart/README.md

-See [dart.conf](test/dart.conf) for an example, note for pure directory specifications like the cache path the trailing'/' *must* be supplied.
+See [dart.conf](test/dart.conf) for an example, note for pure directory specifications like the cache path the trailing '/' *must* be supplied.

 There is also an associated module config file in the test directory, [00-dart.conf](test/00-dart.conf).